patmood/vim_snake/README.md

 ## TODO

+[] Handle un authenticated users top score
-[] Show "i" to eat food when running over food
+[] Only make request if user top score (see processScore in index.js) [] Only savescore from go if top (see "REMOVE" comments) [] Show "i" to eat food when running over food
 [] canvas image to base 64 and save